 For Back Walks, you place the moving foot behind you with a straight leg, then the heel comes down as you move your body weight over the foot and collect the front foot for the next step.

-Take a look at this great video of legendary teacher Espen Salberg giving a lecture.
-The first 15 minutes are entirely about Rumba Walk technique.
+Take a look at this short video of world champion Riccardo Cocchi giving insight on proper Rumba Walk technique.